REDjet: History

 On July 18, 2011, REDjet commences service between Barbados and Trinidad.
 Jamaica swiftly followed Trinidad and Tobago in granting clearance to the Barbados-based low-cost carrier.
 Operations began in October 2011.

 On July 27, 2011, REDjet confirmed its plans to expand its operations to other Caribbean destinations in light of an announcement that the airline had gained approval to land in St Kitts (St.Christopher) and Nevis by its Prime Minister Dr. Denzil Douglas.

-On August 5, 2011, REDjet scheduled to begin flights into St Lucia from as early as October 2011 by St. Lucian Tourism and Civil Aviation Minister Senator Allen Chastanet.
+On August 5, 2011, REDjet was scheduled to begin flights into St Lucia as early as October 2011 by St. Lucian Tourism and Civil Aviation Minister Senator Allen Chastanet.
 After considerable delays, final government approval was awarded by the Barbados government in November 2011.
 Flights to St. Lucia commence on December 17, 2011.

 On August 9, 2011, REDjet, announced it was expanding its service to Antigua and began selling tickets for flights between Trinidad and Guyana, just days after securing licences under the terms of a bilateral 'open-skies' air services agreement.
 The Antiguan authorities have granted REDjet permission to begin flights to St John’s.
 The airline plans to inaugurate a direct Antigua-Guyana route by late November.

 On March 16, 2012, REDjet suspended all flights at 23:59 after coming into financial difficulties.
-The collapse of the airline was announced over social networking by the airlines CEO.
+The collapse of the airline was announced over social networking by the airline's CEO.
+It hoped to receive government subsidies to restart the service.
+On June 8, 2012, REDjet announced its closure.